-- (c) See "DIRECTORS' FEES AND OTHER COMPENSATION," above, for a summary of Mr. Fifer's compensation structure following his resignation as the Chief Executive Officer on May 9, 2017. - (d) See "DIRECTORS' FEES AND OTHER COMPENSATION," above, for a summary of Mr. Killoy's compensation structure following his appointment as the Chief Executive Officer on May 9, 2017.
+(a) See "DIRECTORS' FEES AND OTHER COMPENSATION," above, for a summary of Mr. Killoy's compensation structure following his appointment as the Chief Executive Officer on May 9, 2017.

-In response to shareholder feedback and to more closely align the Company's compensation practices with broader market practices, the Compensation Committee made changes to the performance-based equity program in 2017 and will employ similar performance-based criteria in 2018.
-In 2018 we will measure the Company's relative total shareholder return performance compared to the Russell 2000 index and the Russell 3000 Leisure Sub Sector index.
+In response to shareholder feedback and to more closely align the Company's compensation practices with broader market practices, the Compensation Committee employs vesting criteria related to total shareholder return (50%) and return on net operating assets (50%).
+In 2019 we will measure the Company's relative total shareholder return performance compared to the Russell 2000 index and the Russell 3000 Leisure Sub Sector index.
 Performance will be measured over a 3-year period, focused on a 1-year, 2-year and 3-year return as compared to the index.
 Each period will be weighted, such that the 3-year return will be the most heavily weighted.
-During the 2017 fiscal year, the Company's relative total shareholder return performance, notwithstanding the remaining two years of performance, resulted in no payout.
+In addition to relative total shareholder return on net operating assets.